theodorekonst/go-reloaded/README.md

 # Go-reloaded

+**Version:** 1.0.0

-A complete text transformation tool written in Go that processes files with special transformation tags and outputs corrected text.
-The project follows clean architecture principles with full separation of concerns.
+A complete text transformation tool written in Go that changes text files using special commands.
+The project follows clean code design where each part has its own job.

 ## 🚀 Quick Start